Important telephone numbers:

 - drug-related emergency

 In these cases you should seek immediate help by calling an ambulance or going to a doctor or a hospital emergency room.

 Important: please ask the staff of your reception centre who is responsible there in case of medical emergencies.

 Support for people who were affected by violence and threatened

-The hotline 08000 116 016 is available as an important first point of contact for women affected by violence, its environment, and specialists - also in the context of escape and migration.
+The hotline 116 016 is available as an important first point of contact for women affected by violence, its environment, and specialists - also in the context of escape and migration.
 Those seeking advice can contact one of the counselors anonymously and free of charge 24/7.
-The offerings are available in 17 foreign languages, including Russian, Polish, and English.
-Advice is given regarding all forms of violence PDF, 294 KB, not barrier-free - including trafficking of women, sexualized and domestic violence, and forced prostitution.
+The offerings are available in 18 foreign languages, including Ukranian, Russian, Polish, and English.
+Advice is given regarding all - including trafficking of women, sexualized and domestic violence, and forced prostitution.
 If necessary, the counselors put the callers in touch with local support facilities.
 The "Violence against women" helpline is a nationwide counseling service.

 Opinion leaders (multipliers) will be informed by this overview about the current support options of the helpline for women who have fled Ukraine.

 The nationwide coordination group against human trafficking e.V.
-(KOK) offers a Germany-wide overview of the specialized counseling centers for victims of human trafficking.
-It also provides information materials in German, English, and Ukrainian that contain information about the dangers of human trafficking and provide support options for people of all nationalities.
-The KOK is also involved and raises awareness in the "Alliance4Ukraine", a coordinating alliance of over 150 organizations.
+(KOK) offers a Germany-wide o.
+It also provides i that contain information about the dangers of human trafficking and provide support options for people of all nationalities.
+The KOK is also involved and raises awareness in the "", a coordinating alliance of over 150 organizations.